 Overall term: 2014 to 2020

-- Analysis and validation of the information entered
+- analysis and validation of the information recorded;

 Environmental regulation for traditional population groups.
 In order to take account of traditional population groups, which often use their land on a communal basis, in the environmental registry, a module has been developed for the SICAR platform that allows communal areas of land to be registered.
 A training strategy for representatives of traditional population groups is currently being devised.